aerogear/graphback/docs/db/datasources.md

 Graphback allows you to work with different database systems and other data sources, according to your needs.
 Graphback provides support to multiple databases when performing migrations.

-Our migration engine is based on Knex.js and we actively supporting and testing following database systems:
+Our migration engine is based on Knex.js and we are actively supporting and testing the following database systems:

 - PostgreSQL (Using Knex.js)
 - MySQL (Using Knex.js)